Special Needs planning

 Insurance

 Insurance is an important part of financial planning.
 An adult with a disability may struggle to obtain insurance to help protect them and their families.
-Frequently, the parents of a child with special needs have an increased need for life insurance to help fund their special needs trust.
+Frequently, the parents of a child with a disability have an increased need for life insurance to help fund their special needs trust.
 We help you plan for these and other insurance needs.